jjennammari/kickoff42.nvim/README.md

 > This installation was done for the 42Porto campus environment.
 You might have a different set of rules and regulations if you're in a different campus so take this into account.

 ### Homebrew
-**Homebrew** is the package manager we will use to install Neovim and it's dependencies.
+[Homebrew](https://brew.sh/) is the package manager we will use to install Neovim and it's dependencies.
 Because we are not allowed to use `sudo` inside the 42 school environment, **Homebrew** is a good work-around to install and manage packages.

 Homebrew will take quite a big chunk of the available space in our user's home directory, so we will install it on `sgoinfre/`.
 Mine is using ~2.8GB atm so not a lot for `sgoinfre`, but more than half of the available space in my user's home dir.

-### If you have Homebrew installed already - skip if this doesn't apply
+### Moving Homebrew installation - skip if you don't have it installed

 Run:
 ```
 brew bundle dump
 ```
-This will create `Brewfile`, which is a log of the packages you installed through Hombrew.
+This will create a `Brewfile`, which is a log of the packages you installed through Hombrew.
 Save the path to this file, we will use it to recover these packages later.

 Uninstall Homebrew:
 - use Homebrew's [unninstall script](https://github.com/homebrew/install#uninstall-homebrew) (safer)